talmolab/sleap/develop/_sources/guides/bonsai.md

 Bonsai is a visual language for reactive programming and currently supports SLEAP models.

-**Exporting a SLEAP trained model:**

 :::{note}
 Currently Bonsai supports only single instance, top-down and top-down-id SLEAP models.
 :::

+### Exporting a SLEAP trained model:

-In order to import the trained model into Bonsai, we need to export the model using the {code}`sleap-export` cli command to convert the trained model to a Protocol buffer(.pb) format.
+Before we can import a trained model into Bonsai, we need to use the {code}`sleap-export` command to convert the model to a format supported by Bonsai.
 For example, for the top-down-id model, the command is as follows:

 ```
 sleap-export -m centroid_model_folder_path -m top_down_id_model_folder_path exported_model
 ```

-(for further details please refer {ref}`sleap-export` docs for more details.)
+Please refer to the {ref}`sleap-export` docs for more details on using the command.

-This will generate the necessary `.pb` file and other information files to be used in Bonsai in the `exported_model` folder.
+This will generate the necessary `.pb` file and other information files required by Bonsai.
+In this example, these files were saved to the specified `exported_model` folder.

-**Installing Bonsai and necessary packages:**
+### Installing Bonsai and necessary packages:

-- Install bonsai by following the instructions provided in their [installation page](https://bonsai-rx.org/docs/articles/installation.html).
+1. Install Bonsai.
+See the [Bonsai installation instructions](https://bonsai-rx.org/docs/articles/installation.html).

-- Add the necessary packages including the `Bonsai.SLEAP` and `Bonsai.SLEAP.Design` packages for SLEAP to run with Bonsai and to access the SLEAP-Bonsai modules.
-For more information on other dependency installations, please refer to the official [bonsai sleap documentation](https://github.com/bonsai-rx/sleap?tab=readme-ov-file#bonsai---sleap).
+2. Download and add the necessary packages for Bonsai to run with SLEAP.
+See the official [Bonsai SLEAP documentation](https://github.com/bonsai-rx/sleap?tab=readme-ov-file#bonsai---sleap) for more information.

-**Using Bonsai SLEAP modules:**
+### Using Bonsai SLEAP modules:

-Once you have Bonsai installed with the required packages, you should be able to open the bonsai application.
+Once you have Bonsai installed with the required packages, you should be able to open the Bonsai application.

 - The workflow must have an source module `FileCapture` which can be found in the toolbox search in the workflow editor.
 Provide the path to the video that was used to train the SLEAP model in the `FileName` field of the module.

-- For the top-down model,
+#### Top-down model:
+The top-down model requires both the `PredictCentroid` and the `PredictPoses` modules.

-    - To predict the centroids, add the `PredictCentroid` module and provide the path to the training config JSON file for the centroid model in the `ModelFileName` field and the path to the `exported_model` folder containing the `.pb` file in the `TrainingConfig` field of the module.
+The `PredictCentroid` module will predict the centroids of detections.
+There are two fields inside the `PredictCentroid` module: the `ModelFileName` field and the `TrainingConfig` field.
+The `TrainingConfig` field expects the path to the training config JSON file for the centroid model.
+The `ModelFileName` field expects the path to the `exported_model` folder (which contains the exported `.pb` file).

-    - To predict the instances, add the `PredictPoses` module and provide the path to the training config JSON file for the centered instance model in the `ModelFileName` field and the path to the `exported_model` folder containing the `.pb` file in the `TrainingConfig` field of the module.
+The `PredictPoses` module will predict the instances of detections.
+Similar to the `PredictCentroid` module, there are two fields inside the `PredictPoses` module: the `ModelFileName` field and the `TrainingConfig` field.
+The `TrainingConfig` field expects the path to the training config JSON file for the centered instance model.
+The `ModelFileName` field expects the path to the `exported_model` folder (which contains the exported `.pb` file).

+#### Top-Down-ID model:
-- For the top-down-id model, to predict the instances with identities, add `PredictPoseIdentities` module and provide the path to the training config JSON file for the top-down-id model in the `ModelFileName` field and the path to the `exported_model` folder containing the `.pb` file in the `TrainingConfig` field of the module.
+The `PredictPoseIdentities` module will predict the instances with identities.
+This module has two fields: the `ModelFileName` field and the `TrainingConfig` field.
+The `TrainingConfig` field expects the path to the training config JSON file for the top-down-id model.
+The `ModelFileName` field expects the path to the `exported_model` folder (which contains the exported `.pb` file).

+#### Single instance model:
-- For Single instance models, add the `PredictSinglePose` module and provide the path to the training config JSOn file for the single instance model in the `ModelFileName` field and the path to the `exported_model` folder containing the `.pb` file in the `TrainingConfig` field of the module.
+The `PredictSinglePose` module will predict the poses for single instance models.
+This module also has two fields: the `ModelFileName` field and the `TrainingConfig` field.
+The `TrainingConfig` field expects the path to the training config JSON file for the single instance model.
+The `ModelFileName` field expects the path to the `exported_model` folder (which contains the exported `.pb` file).

 The workflow in Bonsai will look something like the following: